jcoreio/promake/README.md

 I wouldn't have introduced a new build tool if I hadn't thought I could significantly improve on what others offer.
 Here is what promake does that others don't:

+#### Promise-based interface
-* It has a promise-based interface, which is much less cumbersome to use on modern JS VMs than callbacks
+All other JS build tools I've seen have a callback-based API, which is much more cumbersome to use on modern JS VMs than promises and `async`/`await`

-* It supports arbitrary resource types as targets and prerequisites.
+#### Supports arbitrary resource types as targets and prerequistes
+In addition to files.
 For instance you could have a rule that only builds a given docker image if some files or other docker images have been updated since the last image was created.

+#### No inversion of control container like `jake`, `mocha`, etc.
-* You tell it to run the CLI in your script, instead of running your script with a CLI.
+You tell it to run the CLI in your script, instead of running your script via a CLI.
 This means:
 * You can easily use ES2015 and Coffeescript since you control the script
 * It doesn't pollute the global namespace with its own methods like `jake` does
 * It's obvious how to split your rule and task definitions into multiple files
 * You could even use it in the browser for optimizing various chains of contingent operations

 ## Quick start